RALWORKS/intficpy/README.md

 intficpy can be downloaded, and used as a Python library. intficpy has a PyQt5 GUI, athough it is possible to run games directly in the terminal as well.

 # License
-intficpy is distributed with a GPL license
+intficpy is distributed with a GPL3 license